 I joined Hilton’s Global Social Media team in 2016.
 At that time, social media was barely recognized as a marketing necessity, much less a meaningful revenue stream.
 Over the next few years, my scrappy 7-person team and I fought tooth and nail to prove the value of our work.
 Today, Hilton’s Social team has expanded to more than fifty roles and, in 2018, became a Sprinklr customer.

 At Hilton, I was nearly always the youngest person in the room.
 As the closest person to over 5,000 hotels in desperate need of social media resources, I soon realized I had a unique voice in our corporate conversations.
 I learned how to communicate with people several levels my junior, some who had been in the industry longer than I have been alive.
 Each email, each meeting, each presentation, I set aside my insecurities to fearlessly advocate for my ideas.

-Be Fearless- Tip #2: Recognize your value, no matter the situation.
+Be Fearless- Career Tip #2: Recognize your value, no matter the situation.
 Never let your fear define you.